inmanta/examples/vendors/README.md

 # Vendor Configuration Examples

-This repository illustrates how to configure services on different vendors using the `Inmanta` langauge.
+This repository illustrates how to configure services on different vendors using the `Inmanta` language.

 ## Prerequisites

-The OS of our choice for demonstrating these examples is a `Ubuntu`.
+The OS of choice for demonstrating these examples is `Ubuntu`.

 ### Install `Inmanta`